Teifion/teiserver/documentation/guides/config.md

 ## `fn_calculate_match_type`
 Allows you to overwrite `Teiserver.Game.MatchTypeLib.default_calculate_match_type/1`.
 This is used to determine the type assigned to each match.
 By default a 2 player game is a `Duel` and anything else is a `Team` game.

+## `fn_calculate_user_permissions`
+Allows you to overwrite `Teiserver.Account.User.default_calculate_user_permissions/1`.
+This is used to generate the list of permissions held by a user.
+By default it mirrors their groups.

 # Complete example config